khiguera/cppcheckTutorial/README.md

 Checking badcode.cpp...
 [badcode.cpp:14]: (error) Memory leak: a
 ```
-####Why?
+####Why is there memory vegetable?!?
-The memory leak occurs when pointer 'a' goes out of scope.
+The memory leek occurs when pointer 'a' goes out of scope.

 Bugs that cppcheck does not find